pi-top/pi-top-Python-SDK/docs/labs.rst

 purpose:

 - WebServer: for simple static websites or ground-up customisation
-- WebController for building websites that interact with your pi-top
+- WebController: 'batteries included' WebServer for building websites that interact with your pi-top
 - RoverWebController for controlling rover projects
 - Prebuilt blueprints for quickly adding features to your custom WebServers